MCProHosting/artisan-validator/readme.md

 var validator = require('artisan-validator')();
 ```

-> Note: several processes involved in the instantiation of validators are synchronous.
-In your application, you'd want to create a single validator instance (to which you can add custom rules or language extensions) and reuse that throughout the system.

 #### Validating an Object

 **All validations are asynchronous** and return promises.
 Although there are not any built-in asynchonous validations, you may very well want to add a custom rule that, for examples, checks to make sure a value does not already exist in the database.